nodeplusio/vara_node_operation/vara_node_operation.md

 **2. Private Key Management**

+Two different accounts can be used to securely manage your funds while staking.

+* **Stash:** This account holds funds bonded for staking, but delegates all staking functions to a staking proxy account.
+You may actively participate in staking with a stash private key kept in a cold wallet like Ledger, meaning it stays offline all the time.
+Having a staking proxy will allow you to sign all staking-related transactions with the proxy instead of using your Ledger device.
+This will allow you:

+  * to avoid carrying around your Ledger device just to sign staking-related transactions, and
+  * to and to keep the transaction history of your stash clean

+* **Staking Proxy(Controller):** This account acts on behalf of the stash account, signaling decisions about nominating and validating.
+It can set preferences like commission (for validators) and the staking rewards payout account.
+The earned rewards can be bonded (locked) immediately for bonding on your stash account, which would effectively compound the rewards you receive over time.
+You could also choose to have them deposited to a different account as a free (transferable) balance.
+If you are a validator, it can also be used to set your [session keys](https://wiki.polkadot.network/docs/learn-cryptography).
+Staking proxies only need sufficient funds to pay for the transaction fees.

 * Separate management of Stash and controller private keys.
 [Understand stash and controller](https://wiki.polkadot.network/docs/en/learn-staking#accounts).

 * Stash is stored in a hardware wallet.

 * Controller mnemonic appears in the claim script.
 Ensure server security is maintained.

+**3. Protect Yourself from Scams**

+Scams are an unfortuante reality of the crypto industry.
+It's important to stay alert and protect yourself and your non-refundable crypto assets from scammers.

+- Never, ever, ever share your seed phrase or account password.

+- Do not trust anyone online.
+It is trivial for them to lie and change their identities.

+- If you are scammed, there is likely nothing that can be done to recover your funds.
+If a scammer gets a hold of your seed phrase, they can transfer all of your funds to their account in seconds.
+It is better to be safe than to risk all of your tokens.

+- If it sounds too good to be true, it probably is.
+People, especially celebrities, do not give away crypto for free.
+Even if they wanted to, they could just ask for your address as opposed to having you send them tokens.

+- Scams are absolutely rife in this space.
+It is easy and cheap to set a scam up, and hard to shut one down.
+Therefore, the onus is on the user to be as diligent as possible in avoiding them.

+- If you can, try to always verify new information that you see with an official source.
+Often scammers will fake a website or a blog post, but if you check it against a secondary source you will reduce the chances of being scammed.

 ## Hardware requirements